 “Administrative activities such as keeping schedules organized, assisting with data entry chores, and engaging with clients are prioritized and valued by me.
 I’ve always been enthusiastic about assisting others in staying organized and providing financial assistance.
-As a result, I believe I would be a good fit for the position of administrative assistant.”
+As a result, I believe I would be a good fit for the administrative assistant position.”

 12. Share with Us Your Greatest Achievement.

-This question will very certainly be asked by interviewers in order to address the responsibilities and talents you listed on your CV.
+Interviewers will very certainly ask this question to address the responsibilities and talents you listed on your CV.
 This assists the hiring manager in determining whether or not they are a good fit for the administrative position you are interviewing for.